 - Prepare to evacuate children, seniors, and people with disabilities

-- Prepare to evacuate pets and small animals and large animals
+- Prepare to evacuate pets and large animals

 When to Evacuate

 When a Red Flag Warning has been issued, or if a fire is burning nearby, you should take steps to prepare for the possibility of evacuation.
 Leave immediately if ordered.
 Don’t wait for an evacuation order if you feel unsafe or conditions change; leave early if unsure.

 - Notify members of your household and neighbors to alert them to prepare for evacuation.